wandb/docs/docs/guides/runs/resuming.md

 :::tip
 If you can not share a filesystem, specify the `WANDB_RUN_ID` environment variable or pass the run ID with the W&B Python SDK.
-See the [Create a run](./intro.md#create-a-run) section in the "What are runs?" page for more information on run IDs.
+See the [Custom run IDs](./intro.md#custom-run-ids) section in the "What are runs?" page for more information on run IDs.
 :::